LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 - A layer can use the VkLayerInstanceDispatchTable structure as a instance dispatch table (see include/vulkan/vk_layer.h).
-- Layers vkGetInstanceProcAddr function uses the next entity's vkGetInstanceProcAddr to call down the chain for unknown (ie non-intercepted) functions.
+- Layers vkGetInstanceProcAddr function uses the next entity's vkGetInstanceProcAddr to call down the chain for unknown (i.e. non-intercepted) functions.
-- Layers vkGetDeviceProcAddr function uses the next entity's vkGetDeviceProcAddr to call down the chain for unknown (ie non-intercepted) functions.
+- Layers vkGetDeviceProcAddr function uses the next entity's vkGetDeviceProcAddr to call down the chain for unknown (i.e. non-intercepted) functions.

 #### Layer dispatch initialization

-- A layer intializes it's instance dispatch table within it's vkCreateInstance function.
+- A layer initializes its instance dispatch table within its vkCreateInstance function.
-- A layer intializes it's device dispatch table within it's vkCreateDevice function.
+- A layer initializes its device dispatch table within its vkCreateDevice function.
 - The loader passes a linked list of initialization structures to layers via the "pNext" field in the VkInstanceCreateInfo and VkDeviceCreateInfo structures